Toward Multidiversified Ensemble Clustering of High-Dimensional Data: From Subspaces to Metrics and Beyond: Proposed Framework

 is the proportion of data samples in $C_i$ that also appear in $C_j^m$.
 It is obvious that $p(C_i,C_j^m)\in [0,1]$, which leads to $H^{\pi^m}(C_i)\in [0,+\infty)$.
 If and only if all data samples in $C_i$ also occur in the same cluster in $\pi^m$, the uncertainty of $C_i$ w.r.t. $\pi^m$ reaches its minimum 0.

-With the uncertainty of a cluster $C_i$ w.r.t. a base clustering $\pi^m$ given in Eq.~(\ref{eq:entropy_one}) and the general assumption that the set of base clusterings are independent of each other, we can obtain the uncertainty (or entropy) of $C_i$ w.r.t. the entire ensemble $\Pi$ as follows
+With the general assumption that the set of base clusterings are independent of each other, we can obtain the uncertainty (or entropy) of $C_i$ w.r.t. the entire ensemble $\Pi$ as follows

 Intuitively, higher uncertainty indicates lower reliability for a cluster, which implies that the ensemble of base clusterings tend to disagree with the cluster and accordingly a smaller weight can be associated with it \cite{huang17_tcyb}.
 In particular, we proceed to compute a reliability index from the above-mentioned uncertainty measure, and exploit it as a cluster weighting term in our consensus function.
 The experimental analysis about the efficacy of the cluster weighting term will also be provided in Section~\ref{sec:cmpComponent}.
 Specifically, the ensemble-driven cluster index (ECI) is computed as an indication for the reliability of each cluster in the ensemble, which is defined as follows: